uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 processed_df = dd['processed']['clean_iris_bugfix.csv'].load()
 ```

-You can use helper methods like `select` and `latest` to quickly access the file you want.
+If that's too much typing (I admire your high standards), you can use helper methods like `select` and `latest` to quickly access the file you want.

+#### the select shortcut
 For example, you can access the `features_bugfix.csv` file like this:

 ```python
 features_df = dd['feature_sets']['features_bugfix.csv'].load()
 ```

-Or you can use the `select` shortcut, which searches for substrings:
+...or you can use the `select` shortcut, which matches filenames with a search substrings:

 ```python
 features_df = dd['feature_sets'].select('bugfix').load()
 ```

+#### the latest shortcut

 Similarly, you could open up the latest model file by writing: